Night Sweats (cont.)

 There are many different causes of night sweats.
 Some of the known conditions that can cause night sweats are:

 - Menopause:The hot flashes that accompany the menopausal transition can occur at night and cause sweating.
-This is a very common cause of night sweats in women at or near menopause.
+This is a very common cause of night sweats in perimenopausal women.

 - Idiopathic hyperhidrosis: a condition in which the body chronically produces too much sweat without any identifiable medical cause.

 - Infections: Classically,tuberculosis is the infection most notoriously associated with night sweats.
 However, bacterial infections, such as endocarditis (inflammation of the heart valves), osteomyelitis (inflammation within the bones), and abscesses all may result in night sweats.
-Night sweats are also a symptom of AIDS virus (HIV) infection.
+Night sweats are also a symptom of AIDS.

 - Cancers: Night sweats are an early symptom of some cancers.
 The most common type of cancer associated with night sweats is lymphoma.
 However, people who have an undiagnosed cancer frequently have other symptoms as well, such as unexplained weight loss and fevers.